Banner Image

 Search traffic is shifting, AI tools are rising, and software buyers now expect automation, outcomes, and simplicity together.

-Before diving into the article, I would like to acknowledge that the research and initial analysis for this piece were conducted by Gajendra Prajapat, a current student of IIDE’s PG Program in Digital Marketing and Business Strategy, Gajendra Prajapat, August Batch 2025.
-His detailed research and strategic insights played an important role in shaping this analysis.
+Before diving into the article, I would like to acknowledge that the research and initial analysis for this piece were conducted by Gajendra Prajapat, a current student of IIDE’s Post Graduation in Digital Marketing and Business Strategy, August Batch 2025.

-If you found this article helpful, feel free to reach out to him with a quick note of appreciation for his excellent work, he would truly appreciate the kudos.
+If you found this helpful, feel free to reach out to Gajendra Prajapat to send a quick note of appreciation for his fantastic research, he will appreciate the kudos!

 About HubSpot